theopn/theovim/src/theovim-docs/theovim-help.md

 <leader> = Space

 ## Management

 - :TheovimUpdate             : Update Theovim
 - :TheovimInfo               : View current version and changelog

 ## Help

 - <leader> ?                 : Bring up finder for all the keymaps
 - :TheovimHelp               : Open this help document
 - :TheovimVanillaVimHelp     : Common Vim keybindings and workflows

 ## Insert Mode

 - j k                        : ESC + :update (writes to a file if there is a change)
 - <C-hjkl>                   : Navigate in insert mode
 - Tab character              : Renders as "▷▷"
 - Trailing space             : Renders as "␣"
 - Non-breaking space         : Renders as "⍽"

 ## Normal Mode

 - <leader> m                 : Menu for miscellaneous features that Theovim offers

-- <leader> z (Zsh)            : Open a menu for launching a terminal
+- <leader> [z]sh             : Open a menu for launching a terminal
 - <leader> /                 : Clear search highlighting
-- <leader> a (All)            : Select all text
+- <leader> [a]ll             : Select all text

 - <leader> |                 : Open a vertically split window
 - <leader> -                 : Open a horizontally split window
 - <leader> q                 : Close the current split pane
 - <leader> hjkl              : Navigate around split windows
 - <leader> arrow_keys        : Resize split windows

 ## Visual Mode

 - <leader> y                 : Copy to '+' clipboard (should work for both MacOS and Linux with X11 window server)
 - <leader> p                 : Open a list of contents from available registers
 - :'<,'>CommentToggle        : Comment the selected lines

 ## Buffer and Tab Navigation

 > I recommend you to read the "Tab v.s.
 Buffer" section in `:TheovimVanillaVimHelp`

-- <leader> b (Buffer)         : Open a list of buffers
+- <leader> [b]uffer          : Open a list of buffers
 - <leader> , ("<")           : Navigate to the previous buffer
 - <leader> . (">")           : Navigate to the next buffer
 - <leader> x                 : Kill the current or selected buffer

-- <leader> n (New)            : Open a new tab with the current of the selected buffer
+- <leader> [n]               : Open a new tab with the current of the selected buffer
 - <leader> 1-9               : Select a tab

 ## Telescope

-- <leader> t (Tree)           : Toggle file tree
+- <leader> [t]ree            : Toggle file tree

-- <leader> f a (Find Actions) : Menu for commonly used Telescope features
+- <leader> [f]ind [a]ctions  : Menu for commonly used Telescope features
-- <leader> f f (Find File)    : Open up a fuzzy file searcher for the current and nested directories
+- <leader> [f]ind [f]ile     : Open up a fuzzy file searcher for the current and nested directories
-- <leader> f r (Find Recent)  : Open up a fuzzy file searcher for recently used files
+- <leader> [f]ind [r]ecent   : Open up a fuzzy file searcher for recently used files
-- <leader> f b (File Browser) : Open up a fuzzy file finder (able to navigate to previous directories)
+- <leader> [f]ile [b]rowser  : Open up a fuzzy file finder (able to navigate to previous directories)
-- <leader> f / (Find /)       : Open up a fuzzy searcher for the current buffer
+- <leader> [f]ind [/]        : Open up a fuzzy searcher for the current buffer

 - <leader> j/k               : Cycle through selection

 ## LSP

 - <C-e>                      : Close the auto-completion window

-- :LinterToggle               : Toggles code formatting on the write for supported file types (see statusline for the current status)
+- :LinterToggle              : Toggle code formatter (see statusline for the on/off)

-- <leader> c a (Code Actions) : Menu for commonly used LSP features
+- <leader> [c]ode [a]ctions  : Menu for commonly used LSP features
-- <leader> c d (Code Doc)     : Hover documentation
+- <leader> [c]ode [d]oc      : Hover documentation
-- <leader> c r (Code Rename)  : Renaming a variable
+- <leader> [c]ode [r]ename   : Renaming a variable
 - :LSPInfo                   : Information on the current LSP server
 - :LSPStop                   : Stop the LSP server
 - :Mason                     : Tool to manage LSP servers

 ## Git

-- <leader> g (Git)            : Menu for Git related functionalities
+- <leader> [g]it             : Menu for Git related functionalities

 ## Spell Check